-Mosquitoes by Lucy Kirkwood – Dorfman, National Theatre
+Mosquitoes by Lucy Kirkwood – National Theatre (Dorfman), London

 From the title onwards, Lucy Kirkwood’s new play is absorbed with the connection between the insignificant and the cosmic.
 Mosquitoes, tiny vectors of destruction, are a not-entirely-subtle metaphor for the play’s characters, principally a contrasting pair of sisters.
 Olivia Williams is serious, intellectual and works on the Large Hadron Collider in Geneva.
 Olivia Colman is, according to herself and her mother, stupid, hopeless and works in a bar.
 Already this might seem like enough of a symbolic framework for any play, but Kirkwood has plenty more up her sleeve.

 Mosquitoes is very keen to demonstrate that it is a serious play about big subjects.
 It does this by covering just about every issue of the 2010s, and a few more for good measure.
 It spends significant time on fake news, the MMR vaccine, phone sex, generational divides, dementia, caring, women in science, the Higgs Boson, the future of the planet, parallel dimensions, hacking, missing persons, and bullying.
 Additional topics float through the script.
 The play is so current, it will have dated before the end of its run.
 No play, even one written by Tom Stoppard, could successfully address such a range, and the result is sometimes infuriating.
 However, Kirkwood is a talented writer and, despite its gaping flaws, Mosquitoes is an entertaining evening.